-\subsection{Prediction of amplitude function}
+\subsubsection{Prediction of amplitude function}

-Without loss of generality, we assume the amplitude functions have mean zero.
-We propose an FAR model with switching coefficient operators for the prediction of amplitude functions.
+We now develop the FAR model with varying coefficient operators for the prediction of amplitude functions.
 The coefficient operator is determined by the state of the previous warping function.
-Suppose $c_n^{(f)}$ is the hidden state of $\gamma_n$, then the proposed model has the representation
+Define $Y_{n}(t)=X_n(t)-\mu(t)$ and let $c_n^{(f)}$ be the hidden state of $\gamma_n$.
+The proposed model has the following representation